 In the pane underneath are color swatches for eight colors: red, orange, yellow, green, aqua, blue, purple and magenta.
 Clicking on one of the colors will let you adjust the hue, saturation and brightness of the selected color range.
-Other settings include:
+Other settings in the pane include: